P.S. I Still Love You: Plot

 At the tree house party, Peter brings his ex-girlfriend, Genevieve, knowing that Lara Jean did not want her to come.
 Lara Jean also finds out that the two were hanging out before the party, prompting her to become suspicious, and a little jealous, of Peter and Genevieve's "relationship".
 During the party, Lara Jean distracts herself from Peter by focusing on John.
-The group takes it in turn to pull an item from the time capsule and then decides to play Assassins, which they often played during their childhood.
+The group takes it in turn to pull an item from the time capsule and then decide to play Assassins, which they often played during their childhood.
 For the prize, they decide the winner will be granted one wish.
 Lara Jean is determined to win since she has never previously won a game.

 After the party, Lara Jean and Peter argue about John and Genevieve, and Peter insists there is only friendship between him and his ex.
 During the Assassins game, Lara Jean discovers that Peter and Genevieve have formed an alliance, causing her to become suspicious again.
 Lara Jean finds out that Stormy is John's grandmother when he comes to visit the retirement home, and also eliminates him from Assassins.
 Her next target is now Peter, and John decides to help her out.

 Meanwhile, Lara Jean and Peter break up when she discovers that Peter knew Genevieve was the person who sent out the video from the hot tub.
 She tells him if she wins Assassins, she would wish that nothing had happened between them.
 Lara Jean begins spending more time with John as they scheme to take out Genevieve from the game.
 Lara Jean ends up winning, and discovers the reason Peter and Genevieve have been hanging out: Genevieve confided in Peter about her father's affair with a younger woman.

 Lara Jean meets with Peter at the tree house the night before it is to be cut down.
 She tells him her wish is for things to go back to the way they were between them, and Peter confesses his love for her.